idrsdev/streamlit-react-flask/README.md

 my_component(greeting="Hello", name="World")
 ```

--   Build the component's frontend out of HTML and JavaScript (or TypeScript, or ClojureScript, or whatever you fancy).
+-   Creation of the above component's frontend can be accomplished by using HTML and JavaScript (or TypeScript, or ClojureScript, or whatever you fancy).
 React is supported, but not required:

 ```typescript
 class MyComponent extends StreamlitComponentBase {